Turning a hobby into a small business | Part 5 – Plan to succeed

 Reflecting on the Small Business Month, Jamil Khan, Chief Strategy and Small Business Officer at H&R Block, concludes his five-part series that guides future entrepreneurs on things to consider when transforming a hobby into a small business.
 Just joining the discussion?
 Don’t miss the other articles in this series from Jamil.

 Block Advisors by H&R Block is honored to support Small Business Owners all year round.
-Our friendly experts provide affordable tax, bookkeeping, payroll, and business formation expertise and tools year-round, backed by our Block Advisors guarantees.
+Our friendly experts provide affordable tax, bookkeeping, payroll, and business formation expertise and tools 365 days a year, backed by our Block Advisors guarantees.

 Put a good small business plan on paper – envision your success

 As I wrap up this series, I want to review the important topics we’ve covered up to this point.
 I started by defining the line between a hobby and a small business.
 Then I discussed registering a new business, building a support squad, and maximizing your small business tax position – now what?

 Today, I’m going to share one more crucial action step to take in your early days as a small business owner – plan, plan, plan.